mamdouh-abbas/mamdouh-abbas.github.io/_posts/2016-4-28-adding_fields_to_table_via_migration.markdown

 title:  "Adding Column Or More To An Existed Table In Rails"
 tags: ruby rails migration database add
 keywords: ruby rails migrate database
-description: Adding Column Or More To An Existed Table In Rails Application.
+description: Tutorial video will guide you to add column or more to an existed table in Rails Application.
 published: true
 ---